SFH-Foundation/sfhfoundation/docs/pointers/practice/witnessing-perfection.md

 ## Mindfulness

-Mindfulness, groomed, developed and fully evolved will lead to mindlessness and heart-fullness.
+Mindfulness which is groomed, developed and fully evolved will lead to mindlessness and heart-fullness.
 A clear mind is necessary but insufficient, for it is the heart that knows the truth.
 If the self is to read the heart, it first needs to be distracted from the shadows of egotistical self interest, so as to connect with the heart.
 You can only taste honey after spitting out the bitter aloe in your mouth.
 The immortal soul beams its numerous lights on the entire human kingdom, with its complex physiology and cosmology.
 The soul contains the foundations of everything that is understandable; its role is fulfilled when the self is aligned with it.
 When this harmony between the self, body, mind, heart and soul is established, the map of human composition is internalized, lived efficiently and the seeker reaches the intended destiny of witnessing perfection joyfully.
 Reading the map with urgent attention and then following its codes of transformation will bring about unity with the perfect destination.

 ## Witnessing Perfection